Last updated on December 17th, 2022 at 07:01 am.

 The Apple Butter Festival Kimmswick attracts over 100,000 visitors annually.
 It is the largest celebration of the year held 20 miles from downtown St. Louis.

-It is usually held on the last full weekend of October, and it is filled with lots of live entertainment throughout the town.
-In addition, the streets are lined up with over 500 food, drinks, and impressive pumpkin carving displays during the festival.
+The 2022 festival is set for October 29-30 and will include lots of live entertainment throughout the town.
+In addition, the streets are lined up with over 500 food and drink vendors as well as impressive pumpkin carving displays during the festival.

 ADDRESS: Kimmswick City Hall 6041 Third Street Kimmswick MO, 63053